Mitch McConnell is saying that Obama's stimulus plan is a failure.

 There's another name for pond scum.

-It It's called um algae.
+It's called algae.

-But big oil is well, they want to be players at the table here.
+But big oil is, well, they want to be players at the table here.

-Big oil is looking into the possibility that Pond scum will provide some sort of new energy.
+Big oil is looking into the possibility that pond scum will provide some sort of new energy.

 I've got the story here in the stack.

-Uh, before we get back to audio sound bites, we got some great ones here yet to come, but let's move forward and let's be hypothetical.
+Before we get back to audio soundbites, we've got some great ones here yet to come.

 Let's say we get Obamacare.